fastoch/TypeScript-course/README.md

 # Intro

 This course gives you an understanding of the fundamentals of TS and why it's so useful.
+instructor = Bob Ziroll

 ## Reasons to use TS